kathishah/audio-analyzer/README.md

 - Integration tests for audio processing
 - Mock tests for external dependencies
 - Fixtures for common test scenarios

+### Environment Variables for S3 Upload Test

+To run the S3 upload test in `test_deployment.py`, ensure the following environment variables are set:

+- `AWS_REGION`: The AWS region where your S3 bucket is located (e.g., `us-west-1`).
+- `S3_BUCKET_NAME`: The name of your S3 bucket (e.g., `crispvoice-audio-recordings`).
+- `COGNITO_IDENTITY_POOL_ID`: The Cognito Identity Pool ID used to fetch temporary AWS credentials.

+These environment variables are necessary for authenticating and interacting with AWS services during the test.

 ## Troubleshooting